Toilets save lives

 Toilets really are incredible.
 And the best thing about them is they do more than you could ever imagine: they help people have better health, dignity, safety and so much more.

 It is easy to take a toilet for granted.
-But for 2.3 billion people worldwide – almost one in three – such a normal part of daily life is out of reach.
+But for 1.5 billion people in the world – almost one in five – such a normal part of daily life is out of reach.

 That's why we don't just support local partners in installing toilets.
 We also create lasting change by training people in the communities to build, fix and maintain sanitation services, so that entire communities can unlock their potential and lead healthy, dignified lives.